What is Stayplot?

 - Card-credit programs: Amex Fine Hotels & Resorts (FHR), Amex The Hotel Collection (THC), Chase Sapphire Reserve Edit, Hilton Aspire resort credit

-- What a card credit is worth here: on Amex Fine Hotels & Resorts and The Hotel Collection properties, see at a glance whether the statement credit covers a full night, most of a night, or part of one — alongside the typical nightly rate — so you know the credit’s real value before you book.
+- What a card credit is worth here: on Amex Fine Hotels & Resorts and The Hotel Collection properties, Plus shows at a glance whether the statement credit covers a full night, most of a night, or part of one — alongside the typical nightly rate — so you know the credit’s real value before you book.

 - Book it where you found it: once you’ve picked a hotel, one tap takes you straight to the chain’s own site to book — Marriott, Hilton, IHG, Hyatt, Wyndham or Choice — or to Amex Travel for Fine Hotels & Resorts and The Hotel Collection stays.
 These go to the booking site itself, never an affiliate reseller — we earn nothing on the click.